codingwithjen/database-dj/conceptual.md

 Answer the following questions below:

 - What is PostgreSQL?
-PostgreSQL is an object relational database management system (ORDBMS).
+- PostgreSQL is an object-relational database management system (ORDBMS)
-It includes ***psql***, a terminal-based program for issuing database commands.

 - What is the difference between SQL and PostgreSQL?
-**SQL** is the standard language for interacting wtih relational databases.
-**PostgreSQL** is just an *advanced* version of SQL which provides support to different functions of SQL
+- **PostgreSQL** is an advanced version of SQL which provides support to different functions of SQL like foreign keys, subqueries, triggers, and different user-defined types and functions.
+[Source](https://www.educba.com/sql-server-vs-postgresql/).
+It's considered the most advanced and powerful SQL ***compliant*** and open-source objective-RDBMS.

-- In `psql`, how do you connect to a database? psql is a terminal-based front-end to PostgreSQL.
+- In `psql`, how do you connect to a database?
+- In the ***shell** enter:
+> $ psql
-In the *shell*, you just type in "psql" for issuing database commands.
+- PostgreSQL includes psql, a terminal-based program for issuing database commands.

 - What is the difference between `HAVING` and `WHERE`?
 **Having** determines which grouped results to keep.